Underworld-Geodynamics-Education/Cloud-Intro2Python/Private/NotesOnGoogleDeployment.md

 ### Usage

-The root instance is the user logging in via
+The root instance is the user logging in via the 8080 port

 #### Passwords

-Pretty obvious, but can be changed in the
+Pretty obvious, but can be changed in the run-jupyter scripts.